DOAGenesys/FAQ_Guide/README.md

 ### Step 5: Create the Bot Flow

-Create a simple digital bot flow with:
+Create a simple digital bot flow (or a bot flow in case you want to test it over voice) with:

 1.  **Call Guide** action pointing to your G Finance FAQ Agent Guide.
 2. Set the necessary inputs and outputs (`kb_id`, `kb_confidence_score`, `max_articles`, `domain`, etc.).